notional-labs/notional/incident-reports/README.md

 * Sifchain created thousands of connections to foriegn chains for no apparent reason causing issues operating hermes.
 We have resolved this by disconnecting from Sifchain and filtering all Sif channels.
   * Symptom: Hermes fails to relay.
   * Resolution Status: Sifchain engineers confirm.
 Sifchain management denies.
 Unlikely to ever be resolved.
 Recommend unplugging sif.

+October 11, 2021
+* We accidentally rebooted the system.